hedronvision/bazel-make-cc-https-easy/README.md

     # Even better, set up Renovate and let it do the work for you (see "Suggestion: Updates" in the README).
     url = "https://github.com/hedronvision/bazel-make-cc-https-easy/archive/315416306204ce6bb2983b4a923815a7e89eb727.tar.gz",
     strip_prefix = "bazel-make-cc-https-easy-315416306204ce6bb2983b4a923815a7e89eb727",
-    # When you first run this tool, it'll recommend a sha256 hash to put here with a message like: "DEBUG: Rule 'hedron_compile_commands' indicated that a canonical reproducible form can be obtained by modifying arguments sha256 = ..."
+    # When you first run this tool, it'll recommend a sha256 hash to put here with a message like: "DEBUG: Rule 'hedron_make_cc_https_easy' indicated that a canonical reproducible form can be obtained by modifying arguments sha256 = ..."
 )
 load("@hedron_make_cc_https_easy//:workspace_setup.bzl", "hedron_make_cc_https_easy")
 hedron_make_cc_https_easy()